Tuesday, July 9, 2024

 Other Japanese Ultra HD 4K Releases of Interest

 Toho has also released seven of Akira Kurosawa's films on Ultra HD 4K, Stray Dog (66GB), Ikiru (66GB), Seven Samurai (100GB), Yojimbo (66GB), Sanjuro (66GB), High & Low (100GB) and Kagemusha (100GB).
 These films were scanned and remastered in 4K and, like the Godzilla films, have accompanying Blu-ray releases of the 4K Remasters with the translucent gray cases.
 These films have previously been released on Blu-ray using older masters and have the typical translucent blue cases.
 No HDR support is present.
-There is speculation of Criterion picking up at least Seven Samurai for a 4K release but no confirmation is available at this time.
-BFI has announced a release of Ikiru on August 19 and Seven Samurai 4K on October 21, the latter with Dolby Vision.
-Criterion has previously distributed all those films on DVD and Blu-ray in the past.
+Criterion is releasing Seven Samurai on 4K in November as is BFI with BFI's release adding Dolby Vision.

 Shin Ultraman, which was brought into the world by the same fine creatives who made Shin Godzilla, also has an Ultra HD 4K Blu-ray release from Toho.
 It only comes in a box set, again like Shin Godzilla, but is on a 100GB disc and has Dolby Vision and Dolby Atmos support.
 As the Ultra HD 4K was released in 2023 compared to 2017's Shin Godzilla, those features would be expected.